Mechazo11/csc7135_proj_sp24/README.md

 - [x] Test if ```rosdiscover``` launch works with the created Docker

+- [x] Check if we can understand the pipeline to get architecture read using rosdiscover

-- [ ] Create a C++ package that we can use to demonstrate something from ROSDiscover
+- [ ] Write down the steps to replicate ```RQ2``` in ROSDiscover paper

-- [ ] Figure out how to launch Fetch with just is arm and no head
+- [x] Figure out how to launch Fetch with just is arm and no head.
+Not possible.s

 ## Resources